With one word, – Yes. Cart abandonment is a thing since the dawn of eCommerce, and its rate is ~10% higher than it was 10 years ago.

 Is by any chance tipping the courier mandatory by law in your country?
 Then say it!

-Coming in second, offer more than one shipping carriers.
+Offer more than one shipping carriers.

 Delivery is a very demanding and highly competitive industry to be in.
 One single mistake on the delivery company’s part can ruin customer experience and make the customer never to want to trust this company again.
 If the customer has had a bad experience with the one shipping carrier you collaborate with, then in a certain way, you force them to reject your product as well.